Total Pageviews

 This paper is an early view of the state of various forms of encrypted DNS, collectively referred to as DNS-over-Encryption, as of early 2019.
 Its main focus is DNS over TLS (DoT) and DNS over HTTPS (DoH).
 The authors scan for and count public DoT and DoH resolvers, test their worldwide reachability and performance, and attempt to quantify how much the protocols are used by end users.
 DoT and DoH provide satisfactory quality of service, and are less likely to be disrupted than traditional plaintext DNS.
 Use of DNS-over-Encryption is small compared to plaintext DNS, but growing.

 The paper begins with background on several forms of encrypted DNS.
-Besides DoT and DoH, the authors describe DNS-over-DTLS, DNS-over-QUIC, and DNSCrypt.
+Besides DoT and DoH, the authors describe DNS-over-DTLSDNS-over-QUIC, and DNSCrypt.
 Of these, only DoT and DoH are standardized by the IETF and have large public resolvers.

 The first step in the research was to find public DoT and DoH resolvers.
 The authors found DoT resolvers using ZMap scans for TCP port 853, followed by test queries to verify DNS protocol support.
 They scanned every 10 days for two months, finding about 1,500 public DoT servers in each scan.
 DoH is harder to scan for because it shares port 443 with ordinary HTTPS.
-So instead of live scans, they queried an industrial URL database for HTTPS URLs containing
+So instead of live scans, they queried an industrial URL database for HTTPS URLs containing /dns-query or /resolve, which are conventional of DoH, similarly with followup verification queries.
+They found 17 public DoH servers, of which all but two were already documented in the DNS Privacy Project and curl wiki lists.
+Large providers accounted for 75% of the discovered DoT resolvers, but there was a long tail of operators running only one or a few resolvers.

 The next step was to test the discovered resolvers' reachability and performance.
 For vantage points the authors used two commercial SOCKS proxy services: ProxyRack, which provides access to 166 countries; and Zhima, which is only in China (chosen because DNS tampering is known to be pervasive in China).
 From these vantages they sent DoT, DoH, and plaintext TCP DNS queries to four resolvers: Cloudflare at 1.1.1.1, Google Public DNS at 8.8.8.8, Quad9 at 9.9.9.9, and a private resolver they set up themselves.
 The use of SOCKS proxies unfortunately precluded testing plaintext UDP DNS, but the authors argue that the performance of TCP DNS is similar, once a persistent TCP connection is established.
 The results of these tests appear in Table 4, which is worth studying for a bit.
 DNS-over-Encryption is overall more than 99% reachable, which is better than plaintext DNS.
 A surprising 16% of clients cannot access plaintext DNS at 1.1.1.1 (mostly in Indonesia, Vietnam, and India), but the failure rate drops to 1% with DoT.
 This is possibly because of DNS interception devices that can handle plaintext DNS but not DoT.
 In China, nearly all clients can access Google's plaintext resolver at 8.8.8.8, but none can reach its DoH resolver.
 (Tests of DoT in China were not available.)
 While 8.8.8.8 is not blocked in China, the DoH server name (formerly dns.google.com, now dns.google) resolves to some other IP address that is blocked under the China-wide ban of Google addresses.
 Cloudflare's 1.1.1.1 is generally somewhat less reachable than other resolvers because of network equipment that wrongly treats 1.1.1.1 as a private or internal address.
 The Quad9 DoH resolver failed 13% of queries because of a too-short timeout.